Totem: Anthropological perspectives

 The founder of a French school of sociology, Émile Durkheim, examined totemism from a sociological and theological point of view, attempting to discover a pure religion in very ancient forms and claimed to see the origin of religion in totemism.
+In addition, he argued that totemism also served as a form of collective worship, reinforcing social cohesion and solidarity.

 The leading representative of British social anthropology, A. R. Radcliffe-Brown, took a totally different view of totemism.
 Like Franz Boas, he was skeptical that totemism could be described in any unified way.
 In this he opposed the other pioneer of social anthropology in England, Bronisław Malinowski, who wanted to confirm the unity of totemism in some way and approached the matter more from a biological and psychological point of view than from an ethnological one.
 According to Malinowski, totemism was not a cultural phenomenon, but rather the result of trying to satisfy basic human needs within the natural world.
 As far as Radcliffe-Brown was concerned, totemism was composed of elements that were taken from different areas and institutions, and what they have in common is a general tendency to characterize segments of the community through a connection with a portion of nature.
 In opposition to Durkheim's theory of sacralization, Radcliffe-Brown took the point of view that nature is introduced into the social order rather than secondary to it.
 At first, he shared with Malinowski the opinion that an animal becomes totemistic when it is “good to eat.”
 He later came to oppose the usefulness of this viewpoint, since many totems—such as crocodiles and flies—are dangerous and unpleasant.

 In 1938, the structural functionalist anthropologist A. P. Elkin wrote The Australian Aborigines: How to understand them.
 His typologies of totemism included eight "forms" and six "functions".